Land of the Ancestors

 Thaidene Nëné, which means Land of the Ancestors in Dënesųłıné, is the homeland of the Łutsël K'é Dene First Nation.

 Thaidene Nëné was designated by the Łutsël K'é Dene First Nation in 2019 as an Indigenous Protected Area using our own Dene Law.
-Through agreements with Parks Canada and the GNWT, portions of the Thaidene Nëné Indigenous Protected Area have been designated a National Park Reserve (NPR), a Territorial Protected Area (TPA), and soon a Wildlife Conservation Area (WCA).
+The

 Management of the Thaidene Nëné Indigenous Protected Area is cooperative, with Indigenous, federal, and territorial governments all working together.